 Exploring White Fragility: Debating the Effects of Whiteness Studies on America’s Schools, Rowman & Littlefield Publications, by Christopher Paslay.
-This book, due out in April of 2021, uses both existing research and anecdotal classroom observations to examine the effects whiteness studies is having on America’s schools.
-(Click here to pre-order.)
+This book, which was just released and is now available for purchase, uses both existing research and anecdotal classroom observations to examine the effects whiteness studies is having on America’s schools.
+(Click here to order.)

 “This is a brave book.
 Paslay reveals and cuts through the endless layers of antiracist gospel that, in the name of enlightenment, leave one cohort of brown kids after another uneducated.
 Aspiring teachers seeking clear eyes and genuine progressivism should start by inhaling this book.”- John McWhorter, professor of linguistics, Columbia University; and host of Slate’s Lexicon Valley podcast

 “Paslay’s thorough review of attitudes and actions associated with whiteness studies and racism give voice to all sides of diversity and pluralism so that we, as a nation, can continue the ongoing conversation about how to treat each other with the respect ALL humans deserve.” -Dr. Eugenia Krimmel, education professor and ESL/Bilingual education advisor at the Pennsylvania Department of Education

 “This well-researched, well-argued, and thoughtful book provides a clear and comprehensive account of how the theory of white fragility is dividing rather than uniting American society and America classrooms.
 A must-read.” -Jonathan Church, author of Reinventing Racism: Why ‘White Fragility’ Is the Wrong Way to Think About Racial Inequality